top of page

 Participating in these festivals offers a unique opportunity to immerse oneself in Japanese culture and traditions, cradled by an exceptional natural setting.

-1. From Nagahama: Nagahama is a city located on the northern shore of Lake Biwa.
+1. From Nagahama: Nagahama is a city located on the northeast shore of Lake Biwa.
 Boats regularly depart from Nagahama to Chikubu Island.
 This is a convenient option for those coming from the northern region of the lake.

 2. From Imazu: Imazu, located on the northwest coast of Lake Biwa, also offers ferry services to Chikubu Island.
 These trips are often preferred by visitors coming from the Kansai region, including Kyoto and Osaka.

-4. Access by Train: For those traveling by train, reaching one of these cities (Nagahama, Imazu, Hikone) is facilitated by the JR Biwako Line, which serves many locations around Lake Biwa.
+4. Access by Train: For those traveling by train, reaching one of these cities (Nagahama, Imazu) is facilitated by the JR Biwako Line, which serves many locations around Lake Biwa.
 Once you arrive in one of these cities, it is quite easy to get to the ports to take a boat to Chikubu Island.

 Naturally, I recommend checking the ferry service schedules and availability.
 They frequently vary depending on the season and weather conditions.
 In addition, some connections offer additional tourist services, such as guided tours or cruises around the lake.